oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

          nodePort: 30731
     # Uncomment to export the T3Channel as a service
     #    - channelName: T3Channel
+    serverPod:
+      # an (optional) list of environment variable to be set on the admin servers
+      env:
+        - name: USER_MEM_ARGS
+          value: "-Djava.security.egd=file:/dev/./urandom -Xms512m -Xmx1024m "

   # clusters is used to configure the desired behavior for starting member servers of a cluster.
   # If you use this entry, then the rules will be applied to ALL servers that are members of the named clusters.
   clusters:
   - clusterName: cluster-1
     serverStartState: "RUNNING"
+    serverPod:
+      # Instructs Kubernetes scheduler to prefer nodes for new cluster members where there are not
+      # already members of the same cluster.
+      affinity:
+        podAntiAffinity:
+          preferredDuringSchedulingIgnoredDuringExecution:
+            - weight: 100
+              podAffinityTerm:
+                labelSelector:
+                  matchExpressions:
+                    - key: "weblogic.clusterName"
+                      operator: In
+                      values:
+                        - $(CLUSTER_NAME)
+                topologyKey: "kubernetes.io/hostname"
     replicas: 2
   # The number of managed servers to start for unlisted clusters
   # replicas: 1

+  # Istio
+  # configuration:
+  #   istio:
+  #     enabled:
+  #     readinessPort:

 ```

 #### Verify the domain